-If an important relationship in your tree has been deleted, don't panic.
-It can easily be restored by using the Latest Changes list.
+If an important relationship in your tree was deleted, don't panic.
+You can restore it from the Latest Changes list.

 Before you start, be aware that you cannot restore a relationship if one of the individuals in the relationship was deleted either manually or through a merge.
 First restore the deleted individual, and then restore any deleted relationships.
-For instructions on how to restore a deleted individual, see the articles linked below.
 Otherwise, continue with these steps.

-- While signed in to FamilySearch , navigate to the Person page of the individual whose relationship you want to restore.
+- Sign in to FamilySearch and navigate to the Person page of the individual whose relationship you want to restore.

 - If you do not see Vitals near the top of the page, click the Details tab.